unjello/docker-stats-go/README.md

 ## How does it work?

-- It connects to HTTP API and polls the information directly from the engine, using official Docker Client.
+- It connects to Docker API (either TCP or pipe) and polls the information directly from the engine, using official Docker Client.

 ## Known issues

-- The tool is built agains latest stable SDK.
+- The tool is built against latest stable SDK.
 If you're running docker from experimental channel, you may need to narrow down API version, by setting `DOCKER_API_VERSION` environment variable:

   Windows: